rgeraldes24/hyperion/docs/using-the-compiler.rst

 Setting the ZVM Version to Target
 *********************************

-When you compile your contract code you can specify the Ethereum virtual machine version to compile for to avoid particular features or behaviors.
+When you compile your contract code you can specify the Zond virtual machine version to compile for to avoid particular features or behaviors.

 .. warning::